robgraessle/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 # Lab 1: Introduction to Vitis Model Composer HDL Library

 In this lab, you will learn how to use the Vitis Model Composer HDL library to specify a design in Simulink® and synthesize the design into an FPGA.
-This tutorial uses a standard FIR filter and demonstrates how Vitis Model Composer provides you the design options that allow you to control the fidelity of the final FPGA hardware.
+This tutorial uses a standard FIR filter and demonstrates how Vitis Model Composer provides you the design options that allow you to control the fidelity of the final FPGA hardware

 #### Objectives
 After completing this lab, you will be able to: